 If the decline in poverty went from 60% to 35% between the 1970s and the early 1990s, globalization and liberalization policies have made this trend go backwards in the 90s.

 How?
 And why?
 Weren’t the effects of joining the global market place supposed to create growth?
 Why has India lagged behind China for so long?
 What went wrong?

-… Let’s see what India did differently and why poverty in India is still ubiquitous.
+… Let’s see what India did differently and why extreme poverty is still ubiquitous in so many regions.

-The poverty in India is measured by a poverty line that is probably one of the most disputed and incessantly attacked measure in the world.
+The number of poor in India is measured by a poverty line that is probably one of the most disputed and incessantly attacked tool in the world of development economics.
 What’s more, the World Bank’s controversial poverty line has its origins in the Indian model!
 It is simply what some call a “starvation line”, a line that accounts for the feeling of satiety: measured in calories.

 There’s also the problem of huge segments of the population that are not included in the official poverty count, namely the Dalits (the untouchables), women and minority ethnic tribes.
 They’re groups that are marginalized in the society and it’s more convenient for politicians to announce massive reductions in poverty by simply not including them in a census.
 It is easier to pretend they do not exist at all.
 However, it is obviously difficult to change the way an entire country and its society functions...

 Right now, rather than trying to radically alter local customs and disrupt wider social dynamics in India, policies should find a way to take them into account.
 Otherwise, by allowing these groups to be systematically excluded, authorities risk massive social disorder and further tensions.

 At the very least, recognizing the issue will help to address it by create a debate and gathering solutions from across the board.
 How else would you tackle an issue if it doesn’t officially exist?